hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 * `consul.hashicorp.com/connect-service-port` - For pods that accept inbound
   connections, this specifies the port to route inbound connections to.
 This is the port that the service is listening on.
-The proxy will listen on a dynamic port.
-This defaults to the first exposed port on any container in the pod.
+The service port defaults to the first exposed port on any container in the pod.
 If specified, the value can be the _name_ of a configured port, such as "http" or it can be a direct port value such as "8080".
+This is the port of the _service_, the proxy public listener will listen on a dynamic port.

 * `consul.hashicorp.com/connect-service-upstreams` - The list of upstream
   services that this pod needs to connect to via Connect along with a static